tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 `clear` (alias `c`)

-`ls` stands for list storage

-`ls -l` (recommended) `ll` is an alias of it (not an actual linux command).
-Hình như `la` cũng vậy.
-Nhưng mình không biết setting nằm ở file nào.

-`which <command>` locate the executable file associated with the given command.

-`diff` compare the contents of two files and display the differences between them
+`diff` compare the contents of two files and display the differences between them.

 On Ubunto, `Ctrl Alt f1` till `f6` to enter [virtual terminal](https://en.wikipedia.org/wiki/Virtual_console).
 To come back to the graphical session, press `Ctrl Alt f7`

-`tty` print the file name of the terminal connected to standard input
+`tty` print the file name of the terminal connected to standard input.

-To write comments in the shell, use the `#` symbol
+To write comments in the shell, use the `#` symbol.
+The `#` can also be used to signify running a command as `root`.

 `pushd`: `cd` and then push the new directory to the top of the directory stack (on the leftmost of `dirs` or the top-most of `dirs -p`)